 WHAT CAN I DO IN THE ISHASHA SECTOR OF QUEEN ELIZABETH NATIONAL PARK

 Ishasha tree-climbing lions can be seen lazily lying up in acacia or on a fig tree branch during the game drives in your comfortable safari vehicle with a knowledgeable driver guide from Devine African Safaris.
-Queen Elizabeth also accommodates other animals like buffaloes, elephants, Topi, Uganda kobs, a variety of bird species such as martial eagle, Bateleur, brown snake eagle, palm nut vulture, Ross’s turaco, grey woodpecker, grey-backed fiscal, white-headed barbet, African wattled plover, broad-billed roller, white-browed robin chat, yellow-billed woodpecker, greater honeyguide, striped kingfisher, African green pigeon, among others.
+Queen Elizabeth also accommodates other animals like buffaloes, elephants, Topi, Uganda kobs, and a variety of bird species such as the martial eagle, Bateleur, brown snake eagle, palm nut vulture, Ross’s turaco, grey woodpecker, grey-backed fiscal, white-headed barbet, African wattled plover, broad-billed roller, white-browed robin chat, yellow-billed woodpecker, greater honeyguide, striped kingfisher, and African green pige, among others.

 Ishasha sector of Queen Elizabeth national park, best-visited destination due to the famous tree-climbing lions.
 The Ishasha sector is visited all year, but the best time to see these tree-climbing lions is during the dry season, which occurs in Uganda during the months of June, July, August, September, December, January, and February.
 In the dry season, Queen Elizabeth National Park receives less rainfall, so access roads and tracks in Ishasha are passable.